 I visited the Norfolk Zoo twice and that’s because I enjoyed it very much.
 It’s not like any kind of garden with the specific animal cages and a series of paths and arrows to guide you to them.
 Here, the decor is very beautiful and well thought out, and it resembles pretty much the natural habitat of animals, which I really like.
 Here you will be able to see over 500 animals brought from all over the world, but also many species of plants.
 Lions, tigers, elephants, giraffes, kangaroos and even a gorgeous red panda await you to interact with them.

-14. One-day trip to Virginia Beach
+14. A one-day trip to Virginia Beach

 Virginia Beach is the largest city in Virginia and it’s one of Norfolk’s neighbor, with a distance of about 25 minutes by car.
 With one of the most friendly beaches in the state, a 3-mile boardwalk, amusement parks, museums and countless leisure opportunities, Virginia Beach is the perfect daytime setting near Norfolk.
 About Virginia Beach I have written more in this article: 19 Things you can do in Virginia Beach